Amy Schumer Launching Clothing Line For Women ‘Of All Ages And Sizes’

 “My instinct is to be authentic and to empower women of all ages and sizes to do the same,” the comedienne said of her clothing venture.
 “We are making beautiful, comfortable and wearable clothing that is accessible to real women.
 A Le Cloud customer will feel confident and powerful when wearing these pieces.
 We take our product seriously, but not ourselves.”

-The wardrobe staples will be made from a variety of fabrics that are designed to feel “as light as a cloud” and will be offered in a “classic palette” including navy, camel, hunter charcoal and black, making the pieces easy to transition from day to night.
+The wardrobe staples will be made from a variety of fabrics that are designed to feel “as light as a cloud” and will be offered in a “classic palette” including navy, camel, hunter charcoal, and black, making the pieces easy to transition from day to night.

-Schumer has partnered with celebrity stylist and costume designer Leesa Evans for the collection, which will be sold exclusively through Saks Off 5th online and at a few select locations at affordable prices–retail prices start as low as $38.
+Schumer has partnered with celebrity stylist and costume designer Leesa Evans for the collection, which will be sold exclusively through Saks Off Fifth online and at a few select locations at affordable prices — retail prices start as low as $38.

 View this post on Instagram